Ylianst/MeshCentral/docs/docs/install/index.md

 npm install meshcentral
 ```
 !!!warning
-    Do not use “sudo” in front of “npm install meshcentral”.
+    Do not use `sudo` in front of `npm install meshcentral`.

 After that, we can run MeshCentral for the first time.
 We want to run in WAN-only mode since we will not be managing any computers on the same local network at this server.
 We also want to create a server with a certificate name that is the same at the AWS instance name.
-So, we will use “--wanonly” and “--cert [name]” arguments to get the server started.
+So, we will use `--wanonly` and `--cert [name]` arguments to get the server started.
 For example:

 ```
 node ./node_modules/meshcentral --wanonly --cert ec2-1-2-3-4.us-west-2.compute.amazonaws.com